-Business loans explained.
+Business loans explained

 Thinking of starting or expanding your business and need capital or funds?
-You can decide to raise the funds from your savings or by asking your family members or close friends to loan you the money, but you may not raise the required amount.
+You can decide to raise the funds from your savings.
+Or by asking your family members or close friends to loan you the money, but you may not raise the required amount.
 You can, therefore, opt for a business loan.

 A business loan is borrowing for a business purpose.
 You will be undertaking a debt from a lending institution and pay it back with interest at an agreed point in time.
-The loan will cater for the expenses that will arise which the business cannot cater for, this could include rent, salaries, and renovations, amongst others.
+The loan will cater for the expenses that will arise which the business cannot cater to, this could include rent, salaries, and renovations, amongst others.
 The lender may need to know what you are borrowing the money for, so having a well thought out business plan will help you secure the loan faster.

 Good credit scores will help a lender form the decision whether to give you the business a loan or not.
 Lenders use Credit scores to determine whether an individual or a business is capable of servicing a loan.
 It takes into consideration the financial habits of an individual or businesslike, timely credit card payments, bankruptcies, defaults, overspending, the age of the company and size of the company amongst other considerations.
 The lender will require a credit report to allow them to see how good you are with money.
 Individuals or business with a low credit score are high risk and are generally avoided by banks.